-We offer a range of behavior and early intervention services, including group classes for all parents and/or individual sessions to address specific or concerning behaviors a child may be demonstrating.
-The Pediatric Development Services Department also provides early intervention and specialty services throughout the San Diego Region.
+We offer a range of behavior and early intervention services, including group classes and/or individual sessions for all parents, to address specific or concerning behaviors a child may be demonstrating.

 - Community Toddler Enrichment Program “La Escuelita”